Exercises for Shoulder Osteoarthritis

 - If this is too difficult, use a higher bench (like the kitchen bench) or complete against a wall

 Completing these exercises regularly will help to strengthen the shoulder muscles and improve against the limitations of OA.
 They should be completed every day, once per day, to ensure adequate rest and recovery.
 These can be coupled with regular massage or dry needling from one of our physios to ensure you are not overworking muscles that are too tight.
+Alternatively, try one of our Clinical Pilates classes.

 Other things that can be great for shoulder strength can include swimming, walking with hand weights or simply taking the shoulder through your maximum range of movement several times per day.